terminusdb/terminusdb-client-python/README.md

 ## Guides & Tutorials

-Visit our documentation for a range of short how to guides, [how-to use the Python Client](https://terminusdb.com/docs/guides/how-to-guides/use-the-python-client) and [how to use the collaboration features with the Python Client](https://terminusdb.com/docs/guides/how-to-guides/use-collaboration-features/with-the-python-client).
+Visit our documentation for a range of short how-to guides, [how-to use the Python Client](https://terminusdb.com/docs/use-the-python-client) and [how to use the collaboration features with the Python Client](https://terminusdb.com/docs/collaboration-with-python-client).
 Alternatively, undertake the  [Getting Started with the Python Client Tutorial Series.](https://github.com/terminusdb/terminusdb-tutorials/blob/main/getting_started/python-client/README.md).

 ## Testing